 Dang these fricking-fracking clouds, muchachos.
 I’d hoped to bring you something about observing or imaging this morning, but ‘twas not to be.
 Clouds.
 Rain.
 Tornados.
 Dang near spoiled the annual chili cookoff in Bienville Square.
 So…yet another trip down that dadgummed memory lane...

-In a recent article, I mentioned that the members of The Possum Swamp Astronomical Society used to get together and attend star parties en masse.
+In a recent article, I mentioned years ago the members of The Possum Swamp Astronomical Society (as always, the name has been changed to protect the innocent and guilty alike) used to get together and attend star parties en masse.
 We had a lot of fun doing that, starting with the nearby Deep South Regional Star Gaze, and decided we wanted “more.”
 But where to go?

 The Texas Star Party was killer, but, man, what a drive.
 The Winter Star Party was great, too, but wasn’t exactly a hop, skip and a jump, either.
 The Mid Atlantic Star Party was one of the more talked about gazes in our part of the country in the 1990s, but it wouldn’t hold its first event till the fall of 1995, and when me and D. and our buddies got itchy for more star party fun, it was not quite the spring of that year.

 Then somebody at a PSAS meeting mentioned a new one they’d heard of, the Mid South Star Gaze.
 How they’d heard about it, I don’t know.
 In ’95, amateur astronomy was still in the electronic dark ages.
 The time of Fidonet was passing, and the time of the Internet and sci.astro.amateur was at hand, but just barely.
-If you heard about a star party, you heard about it from one of your fellow amateurs in non-virtual fashion or you read about it in Sky and Telescope’s or Astronomy’s events section.
+If you heard about a star party, you heard about it from one of your fellow astronomers in non-virtual fashion or you read about it in Sky & Telescope’s events section.

 Anyhoo, this worthy told the assembled PSASers that this “MSSG” was relatively new—it would be in its third edition in 1995—but seemed to be going strong.
 It was not as close as the DSRSG, being held about 90 miles north of Jackson, Mississippi in the little town of French Camp, but there were pluses that made up for that.
 Including a beautiful astronomy facility, Rainwater Observatory, cabins, and a lodge - dining hall.
 Both observatory and lodge were part of a private religious school, French Camp Academy, and the driving force behind the MSSG and Rainwater was an enthusiastic teacher who’d had a lifelong passion for astronomy, Jim Hill.